alephium/docs/docs/dapps/tutorials/first-nft.md

-After the NFT contract is created, we should [deploy](/dapps/tutorials/quick-start#deploy-your-contract) a dummy version of it as template contract which we can use to create NFT collection contract more efficiently.
+After the NFT contract is created, we should [deploy](/dapps/tutorials/quick-start#deploy-your-contract) a dummy version of it as a template contract.
+This template can be used to create an NFT collection contract more efficiently.
 A concrete example of deploying a NFT template contract can be found [here](https://github.com/alephium/alephium-nft/blob/master/scripts/02_deploy_nft_template.ts).